 And I can categorically tell you that LinkedIn DOES work to generate site surveys for Fire & Security installers.

 For those that do not yet have an account, go to www.LinkedIn.com.
 Enter your first and last name, an email address and a password.
 You've taken the first step to using LinkedIn.

-To achieve any of these, your headline is crucial.
+Your headline is crucial.
 It's the first thing that any potential customer will see in both organic search and on LinkedIn.

 You go out to a networking meeting.
 Lots of cards are exchanged.
-One of your new contacts goes home and looks up your name on the internet.
-In most cases, the first thing they will see is your LinkedIn profile.
-If you have not completed it fully, giving them all the information they might need and a reason to click through to read the rest of your profile, they will move on to another card they received that morning.
+Once at home, one of your new contacts hears about a local burglary and wants to know more about home alarms.
+He remembers meeting you earlier.
+He looks up your name on the internet.
+In most cases, the first thing he sees is your LinkedIn profile.
+If you have not completed it fully, giving all the necessary information, he will start Googling your local competitors.

 Complete every section of your LinkedIn profile.

 It's easy to do, providing you have an email that comes from the company domain as one of your confirmed addresses on your LinkedIn profile.

 On the navigation bar, click the drop down by WORK